 Facilitate public awareness of the chapter and our services.
 Duties include setting up the booth for the chapter, talking to Health Fair attendees, handing out information to interested attendees, etc. Training is provided.

 Duties include attending monthly meetings, brainstorming ideas about fundraising, sponsorship, publicity, logistics and helping implement them for the chapter.
 We encourage participation in the actual day-of-event activities as well.
 There are 4 Reason to Hope Event Locations; Naples/Fort Myers, Sarasota, St. Petersburg/Clearwater, and Tampa.
 Contact Katie Hood at 727-259-2316 for more details.

 Walk to End Alzheimer's - Committee Member

 Duties include recruiting team members, passing information from chapter to your team, encourage fundraising, and participating in the event.
 Volunteers are needed at various times throughout the year as well as on Walk day itself.
-The Florida Gulf Coast Chapter hosts 10 total Walks.
-Click here to join the Walk Planning Committee
+The Florida Gulf Coast Chapter hosts 9 total Walks.

 Respond to email advocacy alerts by emailing, calling or writing legislators, attend conferences and events, visit legislators in home district offices; and assist in the identifying new advocates.